Bill Bennett – a “Sick Fuck” ??

 Bill Bennett's alter-ego

-This information surely sheds new light onto the casting of Burt Reynolds as the suspicious husband in Tempted, this now being something of a Bill alter ego.
+This information surely sheds new light into the casting of Burt Reynolds as the suspicious husband in Tempted, this now being something of a Bennetts’ alter ego.

 “When I finished the script and started to think about who was out there and who could do it, I did think of [Burt].
 Only because he has the charm and he has the menace and he is able to alternate between the two so effortlessly.
 You look at Boogie Nights and he is one scary character in that movie.”

-The sort of traits that help narrow down the list when casting are personal honesty and the ability to articulate what they are thinking, “I’m basically looking for the gap between the synapses”.
+The sort of traits that help reduce the list when casting are personal honesty and the ability to articulate what they are thinking, “I’m basically looking for the gap between the synapses”.

 Allowing so much freedom to an actor creates the problem of an actor feeling that they know the character better than the writer/director, “this is one of the inherent problems with working this way, and it is something that I call ‘The disease of proprietary ownership’.
 By that I mean that because this process is so empowering the actors can get to a point where they think they are running the circus, and that happens in every film.
 In every rehearsal I go into it saying ‘this is going to happen’, you are going to think that you know your character so well, like the character of Lily [in Tempted] going ‘my character wouldn’t kill my husband’.
 I’ve got to be aware of it, and I’ve got to have the strength and the courage to control it.”